syne-tune/syne-tune/docs/source/tutorials/developer/new_searcher.rst

   being specified by the user.
 You will always have the fields contributed by the generic schedulers, and for all others, your code should ideally come with sensible defaults.
+* Make sure to implement the ``configure_scheduler`` method of your new searcher, restricting usage to supported scheduler types.

 Contribute your Extension
 -------------------------